C.J. Cron Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings put together by the Pirates pitching staff ranks 22nd in MLB.

-- The Pirates' 4.23 team ERA ranks 14th across all league pitching staffs.
+- The Pirates have a 4.16 team ERA that ranks 12th across all MLB pitching staffs.

-- Pirates pitchers combine to allow 19 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Velasquez (1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched) makes the start for the Pirates, his fourth of the season.
+- Oviedo (1-1 with a 2.45 ERA and 19 strikeouts in 18 1/3 innings pitched) gets the start for the Pirates, his fourth of the season.

-- The righty's last time out came on Thursday against the St. Louis Cardinals, when he tossed six scoreless innings while allowing three hits.
+- The right-hander's most recent time out was on Saturday against the St. Louis Cardinals, when he threw seven innings, surrendering one earned run while giving up six hits.

-- In three games this season, the 30-year-old has amassed an ERA of 5.40, with 6.8 strikeouts per nine innings.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.